-- Do not fold/unfold boom extensions when main boom is in the cradle. - Do not operate sprayer with one boom out of cradle and other boom in cradle. - Do not transport machine without booms folded and in cradle. - Boom extensions can only be folded when the hydrostatic lever is in the neutral position and you have pushed the ACK (acknowledge) on the MD3 showing that you have acknowledged that there are no power lines overhead.
-If the sprayer is put in gear during folding, the boom movement will stop.
+- Do not fold/unfold boom extensions when main boom is in the cradle. - Do not operate sprayer with one boom out of cradle and other boom in cradle. - Do not transport machine without booms folded and in cradle.

 HYDROSTATIC SYSTEM